flowtsohg/mdx-m3-viewer/README.md

 * `dataType` is a string with one of these values: `text`, `arrayBuffer`, `blob`, or `image`.
 * `callback` is a function that will be called with the data once the fetch is complete, and should return the resource's data.

-It is in fact only a small layer above the standard `fetch` function.
-The purpose of loading other files through the viewer is to cache the results and avoid multiple loads, while also allowing the viewer itself to handle events correctly, such as `whenAllLoaded`.

 If a callback is given, `resource.data` will be whatever the callback returns.
 If a promise is returned, the loader waits for it to resolve, and uses whatever it resolved to.
 If no callback is given, the data will be the fetch data itself, according to the given data type.

+`loadGeneric` is a simple layer above the standard `fetch` function.
+The purpose of loading other files through the viewer is to cache the results and avoid multiple loads, while also allowing the viewer itself to handle events correctly, such as `whenAllLoaded`.

 ------------------------